 Family Law Clinic

-The Family Law Clinic offers students the opportunity to further develop their legal analytical abilities, learned in core courses, in the context of actual casework while beginning to hone the full range of advocacy skills they will need to be effective in the practice of law.
-Students serve as counsel to clients in a range of family law cases, including those involving domestic violence restraining orders and adoption, from initial client interview through final judgment.
-They are supervised in their activities by a clinical faculty member but have primary responsibility for their cases.
-For example, students draft all pleadings, negotiate with opposing counsel, and represent their clients in court proceedings.
-Students gain this experience while providing critical legal services to those who are unable to afford legal representation.
+The Family Law Clinic offers students the opportunity to further develop their legal analytical abilities, learned in core courses, in the context of actual casework.
+Students serve as counsel to clients in a range of family law cases, allowing them to begin to hone the advocacy skills needed for the effective, competent and zealous practice of law.
+The Family Law Clinic's caseload may include, but is not limited to, divorce and non-dissolution matters (such as custody/parenting time, support, and equitable distribution), as well as domestic violence restraining order litigation.
+Students have primary responsibility for their cases, with the supervision of a clinical faculty member.
+For example, students draft all pleadings, conduct client counseling, negotiate with opposing counsel, and represent their clients in court proceedings.
+In the spirit of service to the community, students gain this hands-on experience while providing critical legal services to those who are unable to afford legal representation.
 The clinic is open to all students who have completed 2/3 of the credits required for graduation.

 The course is letter-graded for both the clinical and class components.